unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Project Status

-Updated September 22, 2026 after the initial source review and the Publisher's authorization to maintain the series and preview its opening locally.
-The Publisher confirmed the CHANGELOG update; reconciliation and Part 1's packet are prepared.
-Part 1 and the landing page now live under `html/` for browser review.
-No installment has technical or editorial approval.
+Updated September 23, 2026.
+The Publisher has published Part 1 and asked for Part 2 in the same personal voice.
+Part 2 is a local, future-dated browser draft with a provisional October 1 date.
+Its source packet and visual assets are linked below; technical and editorial review of Part 2 remain open.

 - [Source inventory and evidence boundaries](jekyll-site-tooling-inventory.md)
 - [Review journal](jekyll-site-tooling-review.md)